 Speed and Performance

 For sure, these have nearly no difference in productivity.
-But as the Python vs Rails fight lasts for years, we finally have a real proven fact that shows that RoR is actually faster and shows better performance.
+But as the Ruby on Rails vs Django performance fight lasts for years, we finally have a real proven fact that shows that RoR is actually faster and shows better performance.

 Winner: Ruby on Rails